National Museum Institute of the History of Art, Conservation and Museology

 Nalanda is considered one of the first great universities in recorded history.
 It was the centre of Buddhist learning and research in the world from 450 to 1193 CE.

-Indian Institute of Heritage formerly The National Museum Institute of the History of Art, Conservation and Museology (NMIHACM) is an autonomous institute, a seat of higher education in the fields of History, Conservation and Museology under the Ministry of culture, Government of India.
+The Indian Institute of Heritage, formerly The National Museum Institute of the History of Art, Conservation and Museology (NMIHACM) is an autonomous institute, a seat of higher education in the fields of History, Conservation and Museology under the Ministry of culture, Government of India.
 The institute is a deemed university and is located at Noida.